8 Key Features That Doctors Need in a Disability Insurance Policy

 An own-occupation disability provision helps define what constitutes a disability and whether you will collect benefits.

-Many disability policies only pay benefits if the individual is unable to work in any capacity.
+Many physician disability policies only pay benefits if the individual is unable to work in any capacity.
 In this case, you may not collect any benefits if an illness or injury prevented you from practicing medicine so long as you were healthy enough to do other work.
 While these policies are more affordable, they do not provide adequate coverage for high-earning physicians.

-But with own-occupation disability insurance, the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn income doing other types of work.
+But with own-occupation disability insurance, the policy will pay benefits if an injury prevents you from working in your medical specialty, even if you’re well enough to earn an income doing other types of work.

 For example, an orthopedic surgeon who develops severe arthritis can no longer work in that field.
 An own-occupation policy would pay the former surgeon full disability benefits regardless of what other professional options are available.